-- a) The best cross-country score including penalties for faults at obstacles, time penalties and any other penalty that the Athlete may have incurred on the Cross Country Test. - b) If there is still equality, the classification is decided in favour of the Athlete whose cross-country time was closest to the optimum time. - c) If there is still equality, the Athlete with the best Jumping score including penalties at obstacles and time penalties. - d) If there is still equality, the Athlete with the fastest time in the Jumping Test. - e) If there is still equality, the classification will be decided in favour of the Athlete with the best Overall Impression of Athlete & Horse mark in the Dressage Test. - f) If there is still equality the tie will remain in the final classification.
+- a) The best cross-country score including penalties for faults at obstacles, time penalties and any other penalty that the Athlete may have incurred on the Cross Country Test. - b) If there is still equality, the classification is decided in favour of the Athlete with the highest positive Dressage points. - c) If there is still equality, the classification is decided in favour of the Athlete whose cross country time was closest to the optimum time. - d) If there is still equality, the Athlete with the best Jumping score including penalties at obstacles and time penalties. - e) If there is still equality, the Athlete with the fastest time in the Jumping Test. - f) If there is still equality, the classification will be decided in favour of the Athlete with the best Overall Impression of Athlete & Horse mark in the Dressage Test. - g) If there is still equality the tie will remain in the final classification.